2007 Hong Kong Chief Executive election

 The 2007 Hong Kong Chief Executive election was held on 25 March 2007 to select the Chief Executive of Hong Kong.
 Incumbent Chief Executive Donald Tsang was re-elected, defeating the pro-democracy challenger, legislator Alan Leong of the Civic Party by 649 to 123 votes in the 796-member Election Committee dominated by the pro-Beijing electors.

 It was the first competitive Chief Executive election featuring two candidates from different political camp as the pan-democracy camp were able to field their candidate to challenge the Beijing-favoured candidate for the first time.
 It has been said that the competitive nature of this election, with debates held between the candidates, changed Hong Kong's political culture.

 Election Committee election

-The Election Committee subsector elections was held on 10 December 2006 to form the 800-member Election Committee to select the Chief Executive.
+The Election Committee subsector elections were held on 10 December 2006 to form the 800-member Election Committee to select the Chief Executive.
 Out of 134 candidates, the pro-democrats won 114 seats.
 All pro-democracy candidates in Accountancy, Education, Engineering, Health services, Higher education, Information Technology and Legal subsectors won, of which the pro-democracy Legal candidates won all the seats in the subsector.
 Together with the 20 ex officio pro-democrat members of the Legislative Council, the pro-democrats were able to nominate their Chief Executive candidate.

 Barrister Alan Leong, member of the Civic Party and Legislative Council first expressed his interest in running as early as September 2006.
 A consensus was reached between the divided pro-democracy camp, despite the opposition from the radical democrats including the League of Social Democrats (LSD).
 Leong announced his candidacy in October 2006.